Sabirah42/Serverless_CICD/README.md

 <details>
   <summary><b>Stuck?</b> Click here for some hints.</summary>
   :bulb: The documentation for the Jenkins Git Plugin as well as reading the Jenkins logs and GitHub Webhook logs will help you figure out what happens behind the scenes when you do a push.
+If you've had a look and things still seem incomprehensible, don't worry.
+Keep going with the project for now and bring it up with a coach later.
 </details>

-#### How does Jenkins get access to S3?

-Via what mechanism did you give Jenkins access to make changes to your S3 bucket?
-Why did you need to do so?

-Don't worry about understanding the AWS mechanisms behind this in full detail.
-You'll be covering that in a future module!

 ## Set up the Serverless backend